-And remember to sign up as an eNewsletter Subscriber if you wish to receive updated stories by email (check out eNewsletter archives) and to take part in attractive promotions (such as resort stays in lovely places).
+And remember to sign up as an eNewsletter Subscriber if you wish to receive stories by email and to take part in attractive promotions (such as resort stays).
 Or get an RSS feed on the homepage.

 Until then, tread gently.

 Concerned with the alarming rate of tourism development with little regard for the environment, Mallika Naguran founded the online publication Gaia Discovery in March 2008 to promote sustainable living and travel.
-A year on, Mallika has begun greening companies through Gaia Discovery Eco Solutions.
-By doing so, she hopes that companies will stop giving excuses that it is too difficult or expensive to reduce their environmental footprint.
+Mallika and her associates provide sustainability and communications advisory to companies through Gaia Discovery Eco Solutions.

 Underwater photo by Scotty Graham from Jakarta, Indonesia.
 It was shot at stunning Melissa's Reef in Raja Ampat.